 100 Turtle Doves Released

-Founded by three Norfolk conservationists in 2019, Bill Makins from Pensthorpe Natural Park, Ed Pope of Watatunga Wildlife Reserve and Chris Knight (known for his pioneering work in re-establishing stone curlew in East Anglia) the charity aims to reintroduce and maintain a substantial wild flock of the captive bred birds able to survive year-round in Britain.
+The Turtle Dove Trust was founded by three Norfolk conservationists in 2019, Bill Makins from Pensthorpe Natural Park, Ed Pope of Watatunga Wildlife Reserve and Chris Knight (known for his pioneering work in re-establishing stone curlew in East Anglia) the Turtle Dove Trust charity aims to reintroduce and maintain a substantial wild flock of the captive bred birds able to survive year-round in Britain.

 Turtle Doves are a red listed species in the UK with barely around 1,000 wild pairs, which are suffering at a spectacular rate due to a variety of factors.